10 things you need to do to prepare your home for your newborn baby

 Getting ready to welcome your baby home may seem like the longest marathon of your life.
 As your body prepares to bring new life into the world, so too should you prepare your home.

 There’s a lot to consider, from the nursery to pets and how soon you need to babyproof.
 To help you get a head start, here are 10 things you need to do to learn more about how to prepare your home for your newborn baby.

 1) Prepare your kitchen for feeding

 If you’re planning to bottle feed at any point, get ready to turn your kitchen into a sanitizing station for bottles.
 You’ll need a space for bottle storage, drying, and possibly heating as well, depending on your preferences.

 Consider your fridge too, as you may need to store breast milk or formula in it.
-Wipe it down and make room for bottles and other feeding supplies.
+Wipe it down and make room for glass baby bottles Australia and other feeding supplies.

 2) Freeze meals